-A Feasibility Study on the Project F section of the Amaam North licence was completed in November 2014 and consequently updated in April 2016 ("ANFSU").
-The Company has commenced commercial operations in the year ended 31 December 2017.
-However, the long-term mine development principles outlined in the ANSFU will be subject to significant macroeconomic and company specific risks, whose mitigation of which is essential to the ANSFU's realisation.
+A Feasibility Study on the Project F section of the Amaam North licence area was completed in November 2014 and consequently updated and announced in April 2016 ("ANFSU").
+The Company commerced commercial operations in the year ended 31 December 2017.
+The long-term mine development principles outlined in the ANSFU will be subject to significant macroeconomic and company specific risks, the mitigation of which is essential to the ANSFU's realisation.

-TIG is at the preliminary stage of determining the economic and technical viability of the Amaam project.
-To date, TIG has completed a Feasibility Study (AFS).
-There is a risk that the more detailed studies in relation to the Amaam project may disprove assumptions or conclusions reached in the AFS, may reveal additional challenges or complexities and may indicate initial cost estimates are incorrect.
-TIG must also proceed through a number of steps before making a final investment decision with respect to the project, conduct definitive feasibility studies, convert Resources to Reserves, obtain government approvals and permits and obtain adequate and appropriate financing.
+TIG is at the preliminary stage of determining the economic and technical viability of the Amaam project, TIG having completed a Feasibility Study ("AFS") in 2013.
+There is a risk that more detailed studies in relation to the Amaam project may disprove assumptions or conclusions reached in the AFS, may reveal additional challenges or complexities and may indicate initial cost estimates as being incorrect.
+TIG must complete a number of steps prior to making a final investment decision with respect to the project, conduct definitive feasibility studies, convert Resources to Reserves, obtain government approvals and permits and obtain adequate and appropriate financing.

-If TIG decides to proceed to production, the process of developing and constructing the Amaam project will be subject to many uncertainties, including the timing and cost of construction, the receipt of required government permits and the availability of financing for the projects.
+If TIG decides to proceed to production, the process of developing and constructing the Amaam project will be subject to further uncertainties, including the timing and cost of construction, the receipt of required government permits and the availability of financing for the projects.
 There is a risk that unexpected challenges or delays will arise, or that coal quality and quantity results will differ from the estimates on which TIG's cost estimates are based, increasing the costs of production and/or resulting in lower sales.